10up/distributor/README.md

 __Parent Posts__ - Distributor does not "bring along" parent (or child posts).
 If your post (or custom post type) has a parent or a child, it will distribute it as if it's an orphan.

-__External Connection Post Type Support__ - Currently, when pulling content from external connections, only items that are in the "Post" post type will show up.
-This means you won't be able to pull other types of content from external connections.
-We have it on our roadmap to add support for other post types soon.
+__External Connection Post Type Support__ - When _pulling_ content from an external connection, only "Posts" (post type) content will appear. _Pulling_ other post types from _external_ connections is not currently supported.
+Internal connections (multisite) support multiple post types, and other post types can still be _pushed_ to external connections that support the post type.
+This will be addressed in an upcoming release, including an improved interface for navigating available content by post types supported on both sides.

 ## Changelog

 * 1.2.2
-	* Fix the sync log for internal connections. **Backwards compatibility break**: all internal posts that were previously skipped or pulled will show as available for pull again
+	* Fixed an issue where content pulled or skipped from an internal connection (in the Pull interface) would show up as "pulled" across all internal sites / connections. **Backwards compatibility break**: internal posts that were previously skipped or pulled will show as available for pull again in all internal sites.
-	* Don’t set Distributor meta on REST API post creation unless it's a Distributor push
+	* Don’t set Distributor meta data on REST API post creation unless post was created by Distributor
 	* Add helper function to return post statuses that are allowed to be distributed
 	* Utilize the og:url from Yoast for external connections
 	* Blacklist the `_wp_old_slug` and `_wp_old_date` meta
-	* Disable pull UI when switching connections
+	* Disable pull UI while switching between pull connections
-	* Add new filters around authorized sites for internal connections
+	* Add new filters for authorized sites for internal connections
 	* Documentation and formatting updates
 * 1.2.1 - Gutenberg bug fixes; fix parent post bug.
 * 1.2.0 - Gutenberg support, public release.